jparrill/hypershift-disconnected/docs/content/IPv6/mgmt-cluster/network.md

 - `--domain` sets the domain to search into.
 - `ipv6` is the name of the network that will be created.

-This is how looks like the network once created:
+This is what the network will look like once created:

 ```
 [root@hypershiftbm ~]# kcli list network